 This feature allows limitless customization to your schedule and is a great way to heighten productivity.
 You can also use it to manage recurring tasks in your schedule.

 Freeze Columns and Rows for More Efficiency

-Step 1: Click on the row or a column you want to freeze.
-Remember to click on the leftmost or the topmost bar that represents the row or column and not the actual cell.
+Step 1: Click on the row or column you want to freeze.
+Remember to click on the leftmost or topmost bar representing the row or column, not the actual cell.
 You will see it highlighted as soon as you press on it.

 Step 2: Now, click on View in the top bar and then click on Freeze.

 Step 3: A drop-down menu will show you the number of rows you can freeze up to.
 Select the option that suits you.